 The facility is authorized to discharge from outfall(s) as specified.
-The final effluent limitations shall become effective upon issuance and remain in effect until expiration of the permit.
+In accordance with 10 CSR 20-7.031, the final effluent limitations outlined in Table A must be achieved as soon as possible but no later than July 1, 2021.
 Discharges shall be controlled, limited and monitored by the facility as specified below:

-Final Li MITATIONS BENCH- MONITORING REQUIREMENTS

-Effluent Parameters Units DAILY MAXIMUM MONTHLY AVERAGE MARKS Measurement Frequency SAMPLE TYPE

-LIMIT SET: Q

-PHYSICAL

-Flow MGD - once/quarter ◊ 24 Hr Est.

-Precipitation inches - once/quarter ◊ measured

-CONVENTIONAL

-Chemical Oxygen Demand mg/L 120 once/quarter ◊ grab

-Oil & Grease mg/L 10 once/quarter ◊ grab

-pH [†] SU 6.5-9.0 once/quarter ◊ grab

-Total Suspended Solids mg/L 100 once/quarter ◊ grab

-METALS

-Aluminum, Total Recoverable μg/L 750 once/quarter ◊ grab

-Iron, Total Recoverable μg/L 4000 once/quarter ◊ grab

-Lead, Total Recoverable μg/L 151 once/quarter ◊ grab

-OTHER

-Benzene μg/L - once/quarter ◊ grab
+Every viewer Dan an everyone Livena FINAL LIM ITATIONS MONITORING REQUIREMENTS EFFLUENT PARAMETERS Units DAILY MAXIMUM BENCH- MARK MEASUREMENT FREQUENCY SAMPLE TYPE LIMIT SET: Q PHYSICAL Flow MGD - once/quarter ◊ 24 Hr Est. Precipitation inches - once/quarter ◊ measured CONVENTIONAL Chemical Oxygen Demand mg/L 90 once/quarter ◊ grab Oil & Grease mg/L 15 - once/quarter ◊ grab pH [†] SU 6.5 to 9.0 - once/quarter ◊ grab Total Suspended Solids mg/L - 100 once/quarter ◊ grab METALS Total Hardness as CaCO 3 mg/L - once/quarter ◊ grab Aluminum, Total Recoverable μg/L 1100 once/quarter ◊ grab Cadmium, Total Recoverable μg/L 10 once/quarter ◊ grab Copper, Total Recoverable μg/L 26 - once/quarter ◊ grab Chromium (VI), Dissolved μg/L 15 once/quarter ◊ grab Iron, Total Recoverable μg/L - once/quarter ◊ grab Lead, Total Recoverable μg/L - once/quarter ◊ grab Zinc, Total Recoverable μg/L once/quarter ◊ grab

-MONITORING REPORTS SHALL BE SUBMITTED QUARTERLY; THE FIRST REPORT IS DUE JULY 28, 2021.
+MONITORING REPORTS SHALL BE SUBMITTED QUARTERLY; THE FIRST REPORT IS DUE OCTOBER 28, 2021.
 THERE SHALL BE NO DISCHARGE OF FLOATING SOLIDS OR VISIBLE FOAM IN OTHER THAN TRACE AMOUNTS.

-- † pH: the facility will report the minimum and maximum values; pH is not to be averaged. - Precipitation Event Monitoring Requirement: all samples shall be collected from a discharge resulting from a precipitation event greater than 0.1 inches in magnitude and occurring at least 72 hours from the previously measurable precipitation event.
+- Monitoring and reporting requirement only - Monitoring and reporting requirement with benchmark.
+See Special Conditions for additional requirements. - This permit establishes benchmarks for dissolved hexavalent chromium.
+This permit establishes the requirement to use Standard Method 3500-Cr C-2011 or equivalent to ensure data submitted to the Department conforms to the most sensitive method as required by Standard Conditions Part I §A No. 4 and is analyzed within the required method holding times. - † pH: the facility will report the minimum and maximum values; pH is not to be averaged. - Precipitation Event Monitoring Requirement: all samples shall be collected from a discharge resulting from a precipitation event greater than 0.1 inches in magnitude and occurring at least 72 hours from the previously measurable precipitation event.
 If a discharge does not occur within the reporting period, report as no discharge.
-The total amount of precipitation should be noted from the event from which the samples were collected.
+The total amount of precipitation should be noted from the event from which the samples were taken.

-Quarterly sampling
+♦ Quarterly sampling

-MINIMUM QUARTERLY SAMPLING REQUIREMENTS QUARTER Months QUARTERLY EFFLUENT PARAMETERS REPORT IS DUE First January, February, March Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter July 28th Third July, August, September Sample at least once during any month of the quarter October 28th Fourth October, November, December Sample at least once during any month of the quarter January 28th
+MINIMUM QUARTERLY SAMPLING REQUIREMENTS QUARTER Months QUARTERLY EFFLUENT PARAMETERS REPORT IS DUE First January, February, March Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter July 28 th Third July, August, September Sample at least once during any month of the quarter October 28th Fourth October, November, December Sample at least once during any month of the quarter January 28 th